Garjzla/kuldr-risa/README.md

 # kuldr-risa
 This is used to install pantheon on arch linux

-arget.txt installs stable packages on Arch, While IVM.txt installs the latest release on Arch.
+arget.txt installs stable packages on Arch, while IVM.txt installs the latest release on Arch.
 I've found that on some computers, the stable version, on some computers, has errors concerning "conflicting files", so you should probably install IVM( Install Via Medium.com website script ) if these errors keep appearing.